Sohum09/Code-for-storms/README.md

 13. PlotWPACReconGraph.py - A python script where you input the data according to the format and the output is the recon data for all storms pre-1987 in the WPAC that got recon.
 14. ATCFReader.py - A test python script that reads the ATCF Sector File and displays the latest updated values in the ATCF Format.
 I may expand on this later.
 15. BestTrackReader.py - A python script where you input the ATCF id of the storm and it checks the NOAA SSD Archives for the official Best Track and returns the necessary information.
 Do note that these tracks may be hosted temporarily on the website.
+16. BestTrackPlot.py - A python script that on inputting the ATCF id of the storm it plots the Best Track using cartopy and matplotlib.pyplot packages from the NOAA SSD Best Track Archives.
+Note that IDL crossover storms are not supported.